jakeyap/MultiTaskLearning/README.md

 <img src="./misc/ModelA0.png" alt="drawing" width="600"/>

-The BERT attention layer tried so far is only 1 layer.
+The BERT attention layer tried so far are combos of 1-4 layers.
-TODO: try deeper layers

 ### **Datasets used**
 There were 2 datasets used in this work